mica-web/slides/misc/w05-instructions.md

 - Follow steps 1-6 of [Create a repo](https://help.github.com/articles/create-a-repo/)
     - Name the repo "gd431" to match your project folder
 - After the repo is created, scroll down to "…or push an existing repository from the command line"
-- Copy the commands in that section
+- Copy the commands in the SSH section
 - Go back to VS Code and enter those commands in the integrated terminal
 - After you push your code, you should go back to the repo page on GitHub and refresh it to see your content and commits 🙌

+---

+# Go back to the slideshow to describe branches

+---

 ## Branches